10 Surprising Benefits of Holding Hands with a Loved One

 Finally, scientists found that a couple’s brainwaves can sync up when they are touching—but most dramatically when they are holding hands.
 Synced brainwaves mean partners feel a greater sense of connection and empathy for one another.
 These emotions are fundamental for a strong intimate relationship.
 Couples could even identify the emotion their partner was feeling or the message they wished to communicate through touch alone.

-In fact, touch is it’s own language that can be perceived and read by the receiver.
+In fact, touch is its own language that can be perceived and read by the receiver.
 The following hand holding styles hold unique, communicable meanings:

 • Loosely intertwined fingers: endearment and security